The Vermont Statutes Online

 (4) The Board for the Abatement of Taxes.

-(A) The Board for the Abatement of Taxes shall consist of the Board of Civil Authority, plus the listers and Town Treasurer.
+(A) The Board for the Abatement of Taxes shall consist of the Board of Civil Authority and Town Treasurer, plus the listers unless the Town votes to eliminate the office of lister.
 The Board is responsible for making decisions on tax abatement pursuant to 24 V.S.A. § 1535.

 (B) The Board for the Abatement of Taxes shall be governed by general law in the exercise of its authority.